 Instead of these potentially problematic cheeses, consider these PCOS-friendly options:

-For more information on PCOS-friendly food choices, check out our PCOS-friendly meal planning guide.
+For more information on PCOS-friendly food choices, check out our PCOS-friendly meal planning guide or our guide to the best cheese options for PCOS.

 Tips for Incorporating Cheese in a PCOS Diet

-- Use cheese as a flavor enhancer rather than a main ingredient
+- Use cheese as a flavor enhancer rather than a main ingredient: Think of it as a condiment rather than a central food

-- Pair cheese with fiber-rich foods to balance blood sugar impact
+- Pair cheese with fiber-rich foods: The fiber helps slow digestion and minimize blood sugar impact

 Common Myths and Misconceptions about Cheese and PCOS